playboifusi/miniature-octo-goggles/README.md

-Expand the List of Suspicious Strings:
+Expand the List of Suspicious Strings:  btw this is FutureUpdate.md

 private static readonly string[] SuspiciousStrings =
 {